MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/how-to-create-and-submit-sales-vat-advance-notifications.md

   - "de-de"
 ---
 # How to: Create and Submit Sales VAT Advance Notifications
-In [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)], you can submit the sales VAT advance notification file electronically to the ELSTER portal.
+In ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->, you can submit the sales VAT advance notification file electronically to the ELSTER portal.
 You can transmit the sales VAT advance notification file to the tax authorities after you have verified the calculated tax amount and the base amount.

 ### To create an XML document for sales VAT advance notification